FrancisMurillo/xlfn/README.md

 ### Introduction

 Since VBA doesn't have lambdas or closure or the first class functions, you can't declare function variables.
 A little cheap but the other workaround for this is that you can declare String variables that contain the function name you want to invoke, so this is the route this library takes.
 This is done by **Application.Run** which serious flaws.
-One serious weak point is that functions invoked by Application.Run cannot return value.
+One serious weak point is that functions invoked by **Application.Run** cannot return value.
 So how do we go about the return mechanism?
-Cheap but it can be done by declaring a global variable as the return holder and returning this value after the function invokation which is defined here as Fn.Result.
+Cheap but it can be done by declaring a global variable as the return holder and returning this value after the function invokation which is defined here as **Fn.Result**.

-So in short, we have to refit our functions so that they can be "invokable" by Application.Run.
-Take this simple sample addition function in the module MyModule.
+So in short, we have to refit our functions so that they can be "invokable" by **Application.Run**.
+Take this simple sample addition function in the module **MyModule**.

 ```VB.net
 Public Function Add(A As Long, B as Long) as Long